← All Docs

 lore setup

-1. API Keys — Enter your OpenAI and Anthropic keys
+1. API Keys — Enter your OpenAI and Anthropic keys.
+Lore validates each key against the live API and warns you if one is invalid

 2. Login — Sign in with your email via one-time code